About the image:

 Sometimes, she seems to be drawing ideas out of me.

 Sometimes, she seems to be using the implement to insert ideas into my brain.

-The truth, I eventually learned, is that the painting depicts a practice that existed long centuries before photography – a lady tracing her lover’s image on the wall before he goes off to war.
+The TRUTH of this painting, I eventually learned, is that it depicts a lady tracing her lover’s image on the wall before he goes off to war.

 It is a doorway.
 A portal.